NixOS/nixpkgs/CONTRIBUTING.md

 GitHub provides reactions as a simple and quick way to provide feedback to pull requests or any comments.
 The thumb-down reaction should be used with care and if possible accompanied with some explanation so the submitter has directions to improve their contribution.

+When doing a review, consider focusing on the changes proposed, if you find out about anything that could be improved but is not part of the proposed changes, consider tracking it as an issue, **offer** the original contributor to do a follow-up pull request or do it in that pull request, but remember that you should ideally not make this a blocker or give the impression to the contributor this would be a blocker for this merge.
+If the follow-up change is structural for the contribution, make your point clear about why you feel it is important to do it before the proposed changes.

+Also, consider giving to the contributor a clear representation of what you consider to be blocker and not to help them prioritize their efforts towards a potential merge.

+Examples of follow-up changes can involve a cleanup in the touched files.

 Pull request reviews should include a list of what has been reviewed in a comment, so other reviewers and mergers can know the state of the review.

 All the review template samples provided in this section are generic and meant as examples.
 Their usage is optional and the reviewer is free to adapt them to their liking.